jamiejamiebobamie/flashcardApp/README.md

 Here's a [recorded demo](https://www.youtube.com/watch?v=nuvaG-IUBWo) of the site.

-Users select which computer science topics to review.
+Users select which computer science topics to review.</br>
 ![flashcard app](public/_menu.gif)

 And then cycle through the cards with touch gestures.